globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 In this guide we will focus on two new patterns that are specifically recommended to be used when writing SwingTree applications.
-These two architecture pattern derived from MVVM architecture and therefore very similar to it, but with one big
+These two architecture pattern are derived from MVVM architecture and therefore very similar to it, but with one big
 difference: immutable view models.